gpgreen/EMS-Repo/README.md

 To update the target/mms-repo-war manually

-	mvn package -Pamp-to-war
+	mvn package -P[enterprise|community] -Pamp-to-war

 ## Managing Enterprise and Community Builds

-The default pom.xml builds the community version.
-To build the enterprise version, use the pom.xml.enterprise, e.g.
+The pom.xml will build both the community and enterprise version.
+The version is selected by naming the profile of the selected version, for example to choose the enterprise version:

-    mvn -f pom.enterprise.xml [goal]
+    mvn -Penterprise [goal]

-PLEASE keep pom.xml and pom.xml.enterprise in sync!!!
+To use the mbee-dev and the community profile together use:

+   mvn -Pmbee-dev,community

-*NOTE:* Since Enterprise and Community need a different set of files, each pom has a copy-resource plugin that copies the files in /resources/[community|enterprise] into the appropriate /src directory as part of the validation.
+*NOTE:* Since Enterprise and Community need a different set of files, th pom has a copy-resource plugin that copies the files in /resources/[community|enterprise] into the appropriate /src directory as part of the validation.
 Make changes to the appropriate files in the /resources/[community|enterprise] directory.